-An SLA is a legal document that outlines the specific terms of the services a data center provides.
+A service level agreement is a legal document that outlines the specific terms of the services a data center provides.
 It outlines what responsibilities the facility has to its customers and what rights are accorded to them.
 Organizations should review SLAs very carefully to make sure they’re getting the level of service they’re expecting.
-Here are a few best practices to look for in any data center service level agreement:

-When it comes to a data center SLA, nothing is more important than uptime reliability.
+When it comes to a data center SLA metrics, nothing is more important than uptime reliability.
 A server outage has the potential to cause tremendous damage to an organization’s business operations due to lost revenue, diminished productivity, and missed opportunities.
 Even setting aside the immediate consequences of system downtime, the long-term brand damage can be quite significant.
 In today’s fast-paced economy, businesses simply can’t afford to lose customers because of a reputation for unreliable or slow service.

-Guaranteeing delivery of high-level SLA uptime is one thing; providing customers the ability to see how well that promise is being kept is quite another.
+Guaranteeing delivery of high-level server uptime is one thing; providing customers the ability to see how well that promise is being kept is quite another.
 Transparency should be built into every SLA, empowering customers to monitor network traffic, power fluctuations, cooling requirements, and overall performance of their IT infrastructure.
 This is especially important for colocation customers that are entrusting a facility with their existing capital investments, but even organizations deploying a purely cloud-based solution have a right to know the status of their systems at all times.

 Understanding the terms and obligations of a data center’s SLA is critical for companies seeking to colocate their IT assets or migrate their infrastructure to a cloud-based environment.
-Far more than a contract, the SLA should go to great lengths to not only reassure customers that a facility will deliver the promised uptime reliability, but also demonstrate just how they will do so.
+Far more than a contract, the SLA should go to great lengths to not only reassure customers that a facility will deliver the promised server uptime, but also demonstrate just how they will do so.
 When companies know they can depend on their network to stay up and running, they can focus their attention on developing new ways to drive business success instead of constantly worrying about when their next outage will occur.